brandonrasaka/brandonrasaka.github.io/index.md

 ![Hello there!](/assets/images/self-portrait.jpg)

-Cyber security student, father of six, outdoorsman, and sci-fi/fantasy nerd
+Cyber security student, father of six, outdoorsman, tinkerer, and sci-fi/fantasy nerd.

 This is me.